The Guidance Tag

 - and organize options in bullet lists.

-If a file is updated often, the guidance block can preserve the preferred style and structure so later runs stay consistent.
+If a file is updated often, the guidance block can preserve the preferred structure, tone, and formatting so later runs stay consistent.

 What happens during processing